 The people of Gaza discover that Samson is in the city utilizing the services of a prostitute (Judges 16:1).
-They quickly decide to secretly surround him and wait until morning in order to take his life (verse 2).
+They quickly decide to secretly surround him and wait until morning in order to kill him (verse 2).
 He decides, however, to leave the city at midnight with a spectacular show of strength.
 While exiting Gaza he tears loose the city's gate, along with its posts and bar, and deposits them at the top of a hill outside the city (verse 3)!

 Desperate to stop Samson, five Philistine leaders decide to employ the services of a harlot named Delilah to discover how to render him powerless (Judges 16:4 - 5).
 His lust and weakness for women, coupled with her persistence, pays off.
 She learns from him that the source of his power is his dedicated service to God symbolized by his unshaved head (verse 17).

 Even as Solomon was blessed to be immensely wealthy unlike any other, Samson was endowed during his life with miraculous physical strength unlike any before or since.
 He served as a Judge of the Southern and Western part of Israel for twenty years (Judges 15:20).
 In spite of his failings, the apostle Paul lists him as a person whose faith in God was noteworthy (Hebrews 11:32 - 33).